imindrajit/Udacity-CarND-Behavioral-Cloning/README.md

   Layer 4

      * 48 - 5 X 5 filters.
 ELU as non-linear function.
+Dropout of 0.5.
 MaxPool of 2 X 2 and stride of 1 X 1.

   Layer 5

      * 64 - 3 X 3 filters.
 ELU as non-linear function.
-Dropout of 0.5.
 MaxPool of 2 X 2 and stride of 1 X 1.

   Layer 6

      * 64 - 3 X 3 filters.
 ELU as non-linear function.
-Dropout of 0.5.
 MaxPool of 2 X 2 and stride of 1 X 1.

   Layer 7

      * Flatten and then Fully Connected Layer of 1164.
 ELU as non-linear function.
-Dropout of 0.5.

   Layer 8